PauFdz/LeoFocus/README.md

 ---

-> *“Virtù is not perfection — it is persistent refinement.”*
+> *“Details make perfection, and perfection is not a detail.”*
 > — Leonardo da Vinci